Fo00oX/craw/README.md

 ## Peer review guidelines

 Please use GitHub issues for feedback.
-English is the preferred language.
+English is the preferred language for Peer review feedback, as we use it for the entire project documentation.

 ## Authors